Guild Stack Architecture

 The Combat Math

 One blockchain block is ~6 seconds.
-Fast-fire units (Command Ship, Pursuit Fighter, Tank, Starfighter) recharge in 1 block.
+Charge is a single per-player bar (shared across all your structs), regenerating 1 per block.
+Fast-fire primaries (Command Ship, Pursuit Fighter, Tank, Starfighter) cost 3 charge — roughly 3 blocks (~18s) between shots if you fire nothing else; heavier hulls cost 5.
 In active combat, the decision loop is:

 1. Query enemy state (who’s alive, what defenses)